cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 </HighlightBox>

 In the previous sections, you created the objects, messages, and clients that allow you to interface with your Checkers blockchain.
 The point of this exercise is not to create a GUI from the ground up for the game of checkers.
-Instead, you'll integrate an existing front-end project with the previous CosmJS work you've done so far.
+Instead, you will integrate an existing frontend project with the previous CosmJS work you've done so far.

 Clone the following [repo](https://github.com/b9lab/react-checkers) that was originally made by [`nablsi14`](https://github.com/nablsi14) and now updated to a recent React version: